intelie/gitbook-drilling/whats-new/signal-processing.md

 ### Multi Linear Regression

-The Multi Linear Regression functions are a set of pipes functions used to predict data using the *polynomial*, *logarithmic*, *exponential*, *power* and *exponential decay* functions.
+Multi linear regression is a statistical method used to model the relationship between a dependent variable and one or more independent variables.
+There are several types of regression functions, including linear, polynomial, logarithmic, exponential, exponential decay, and power functions.
+The output of a regression analysis typically includes predicted values, coefficients, and statistical measures of goodness-of-fit.

-They aggregate data over a certain period of time receiving the x and y values, the type of the function and, in the case of the polynomial, the degree.
+The Multi Linear Regression pipes functions aggregate data over a certain period of time receiving the x and y values, the type of the function and, in the case of the polynomial, the degree.
 The return type is a `row` containing the predicted values, which is a sequence of numbers, the function coefficients, and, if present an error indicating what went wrong in the format of a `string`.
 These errors can be caused in case of using a invalid type or not enough data to make the regression.
 Therefore, their signature goes like the snippet below:

 ```
 signal.regression(x, y, function_type, polynomn_degree)